lrodri/doc-es/source/manual/intro.rst

 .. index:: single: decorator; instance

 ..
  As the low time of the clock may differ from the high time in case of an odd period, we cannot use the :func:`always` decorator with a single delay value anymore.
 Instead, the :func:`driveClk` function is now a generator function with an explicit definition of the desired behavior.
 It is decorated with the :func:`instance` decorator.
 You can see that :func:`driveClk` is a generator function because it contains ``yield`` statements.

 Como el valor tiempo de bajo del reloj puede diferir del tiempo de alto en el caso de un periodo impar, no podemos usar más el decorador :func:`always` con un solo valor de retardo.
-En su lugar, la función :func:`driveClk` es ahora una función generadora con una definición explícita del comportamiento deseado.
+En su lugar, la función :func:`driveClk` es una función generadora con una definición explícita del comportamiento deseado.
 Es decorada con el decorador :func:`instance`.
 Se puede ver que :func:`driveClk` es una función generadora porque contiene instrucciones ``yield``.

 ..
  When a generator function is called, it returns a generator object.
 This is basically what the :func:`instance` decorator does.
 It is less sophisticated than the :func:`always` decorator, but it can be used to create a generator from any local generator function.

-Cuando una función generadora es invocada, retorna un objeto generador.
+Cuando se invoca una función generadora, retorna un objeto generador.
 Esto es básicamente que el decorador :func:`instance`  realiza.
 Esto es menos sofisticado que el decorador :func:`always`, pero se puede usar para crear un generador de cualquier función generadora local.